openstack-archive/ironic-staging-drivers/doc/source/drivers/ansible.rst

     as well as some per-node variables.
     Include it in all your custom playbooks as the first play.

+The default ``deploy.yaml`` playbook is using several smaller roles that correspond to particular stages of deployment process:

+    - ``discover`` - e.g. set root device and image target
+    - ``prepare`` - if needed, prepare system, for example create partitions
+    - ``deploy`` - download/convert/write user image and configdrive
+    - ``configure`` - post-deployment steps, e.g. installing the bootloader

+Some more included roles are:

+    - ``wait`` - used when the driver is configured to not use callback from node to start the deployment.
+This role waits for OpenSSH server to become available on the node to connect to.
+    - ``shutdown`` - used to gracefully power the node off in-band
+    - ``clean`` - defines cleaning procedure, with each clean step defined as separate playbook tag.

 Extending playbooks
 -------------------